AllanChain/sane-break/README.md

 ### macOS

-Both Intel and ARM version of macOS 14 are supported.
+Both x86 and ARM version of macOS 12 or newer are supported.
 Older versions may work too.

 ### Windows

-Intel version of Windows 11 is supported.
+x86 version of Windows 10 or newer is supported.
 Older versions may work too.

 ## Compiling from source